javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 }
 ```

-Note that all "for" constructs allow to declare the looping variable inside the loop, like `let key` here.
-The name "key" for the variable is not mandatory, we could use any variable name here, usually "key" or "prop" names are used for such iterations.
+Note that all "for" constructs allow to declare the looping variable inside the loop, like `key` here.
+We could use another variable name here instead of `key`, for instance, "prop" is also widely used for iterations.

 ## The "for..of" loop